Brand Impersonation: One Cyberattack is Enough to Lose Consumer Trust and Custom

 - Trust is paramount to a brand’s financial success and reputation.
 It is hard won and very easily lost.

-- Most consumers would stop spending money with their favourite brand if they fell victim to a phishing attack leveraging that brand.
+- Most consumers would stop spending money with their favorite brand if they fell victim to a phishing attack leveraging that brand.

 - The onus is on brands to secure their email communications and their websites; their customers expect it to be protected from email impersonation and from impersonated websites.